michaelboyles/formula/docs/src/content/docs/components/controls/Select.md

 ### mapToValue

-If the value of the options isn't string or number, then an additional mapper function is required to convert each option's value into a string or number.
+If option values aren’t strings or numbers, you must provide a mapper function to convert each value into a string or number.

 ```tsx
 <Select